wshi9124/Sports-park-organizer/README.md

 <img width="500" alt="Screen Shot 2022-11-14 at 2 30 30 PM" src="https://user-images.githubusercontent.com/104730743/201763906-576ffa13-a5da-4d45-9667-a685d4af9867.png">

 ######
-If a user clicks on a event, a modal will appear that displays the location of the event on google maps along with the members participating in the event.
-Users will also see
+If a user clicks on an event, a modal will appear that displays the location of the event on google maps along with the members participating in that event.
+Users can then request to join the event.
+Once the button is clicked, users will be able to see their status (pending, accepted, decline).
 ######
 <img width="500" alt="Screen Shot 2022-11-14 at 2 26 25 PM" src="https://user-images.githubusercontent.com/104730743/201764167-cd6308cf-14d3-448f-beb7-058c6f534f7e.png">